Adewagold/transmonitor/README.md

 php artisan vendor:publish --provider="Unicodeveloper\Paystack\PaystackServiceProvider"
 ```

-Check for the file `transfast.php` in your `config` package directory and add your merchant key:
+Check for the file `transfast.php` in your `package` directory and add your merchant key:

 ```php
 <?php